El Salvador entry requirements for Kuwait passport holders

 Valid passport

-Your passport needs to be valid for the entire time you plan to stay in El Salvador.
+Your passport must be valid for the entire period you plan to stay in El Salvador.
 Immigration officers at San Salvador airport check this at the counter.
 If your passport expires before you leave, you will be denied boarding by the airline.

 Required